QuiiBz/sherif/README.md

 ## Installation

 Run `sherif` in the root of your monorepo to list the found issues.
-Any error will cause Sherif to [exit with a code 1](#exit-code):
+By default, any error will cause Sherif to [exit with a code 1](#exit-code):

 ```bash
 # PNPM